-Suggested Duration Activity and Description

-20 minutes for walking around (depends on

-neighborhoo d) Interesting features (What are they made of? -brick, clay, etc, - size, functions, how old they are, etc.) What would this wall tell me if it could speak? (i.e. What are some scenes that happen in front of it or behind it that could depict in a cave style?
+Suggested Duration Activity a nd Description 20 minutes for walking around (depends on the Go back around the neighborhood or local area, looking carefully at the walls, keeping in mind the conversation that you had on Day 2. - Mark 5 walls on the map - Fill this table as you go around neighborhoo d) Interesting features (What are they made of? -brick, clay, etc, - size, functions, how old they are, how many bricks do they have?
+What's their area, etc?)
+What would this wall tell me if it could speak?
+(I.e. What are some scenes that happen in front of it or behind it that could depict in a cave style?
 What is a message that would be relevant to have in that place?